BlokasLabs/pisound-docs/index.md

 curl https://blokas.io/pisound/install.sh | sh
 ```

 This will set up the Blokas APT server and install all the software packages for Pisound.
-Then you may run [`sudo pisound-config`](Pisound-Config.md) to further customize your installation.
+Then you may run [`sudo pisound-config`](Pisound-Config.md) to further customize the system and to install additional software like Pure Data or TouchOSC2MIDI.

 Done!
 Thank You!